AlibabaCloudDocs/cfw/intl.en-US/User Guide/Log analysis/Overview.md

 The logstore of Cloud Firewall is an exclusive logstore with the following restrictions:

--   You cannot write data in logstore with APIs or SDKs, or modify the attributes of the logstore \(such as the storage cycle\).
+-   You cannot write data into logstore with APIs or SDKs, or modify the attributes of the logstore \(such as the storage cycle\).

     **Note:** Other general logstore features \(such as query, statistics, alarms, and stream consumption\) are supported, and there is no difference with the general logstore.